Friday – Monday October 15th – 18th . 10-5pm

 The milk comes from a range of different herds.
 There are Jersey, Brown Swiss and Friesian.
 The dairy farms are located between Scone and Cessnock in the Hunter Valley, NSW.

-No, labna is made from drained yoghurt and has an intense, yoghurt flavour and acidity with its marinade of chilli, garlic and rosemary.
+No, labna is made from drained yoghurt and has an intense, yoghurt flavour and acidity.
+We marinate it in chilli, garlic and rosemary.

-Our marinated feta is made the same way as Persian feta, so it can be used in the same recipes etc., but ours has a superior creamy flavour.
+Our marinated feta is made the same way as Persian feta, so it can be used in the same recipes, but ours has a superior creamy flavour.

 Yes.
 All our cheeses that we produce are made on site.